🔁 Self-Referential Associations in Ruby on Rails

 rails generate model Follow follower_id:integer followed_id:integer

-table with two columns referencing the users
+rails db:migrate This creates a follows table with two columns referencing the users table.

-2οΈβ£ Define the Self-Referential Relationships
+2️⃣ Define the Self-Referential Relationships

 # app/models/user.rb